jmo84/table-view/README.md

 An automatic table updater written in standard JavaScript.
 Designed to be a compact solution for mobile devices.
 In its compressed form, this feature-packed script is only 10 kilobytes.

-With search engine visibility in mind, the table can be initialized from its body's HTML.
+With search engine visibility in mind, the table can be initialized from its body's existing content.
 There's also an option for initializing it using a data variable; you may use an `Array` or `Object` as a data source.
 There's column sorting and styling, cell customization, dynamic link generation, pivot view, paging, and automatic updating.

 It listens to notifications from `Object.observe` (if supported) and updates a table's contents.
 When passing an `Object` as data, it will render as a two column pivot table.
 With an `Array`, each element will correspond to one row in the table.
 The `columns` option defines how each `Array` element is used when rendering table cells.